-Sea freight is a method of transporting large quantities of product and heavy shipment via cargo ships.
+Sea freight is a method of transporting large quantities of products and heavy shipments via cargo ships.
 All goods are packed into containers and these containers are loaded onto a vessel, where they will be sailed to their destination place.
 As a typical cargo vessel can carry 23,000 containers (TEU), sea freight is a cost-efficient way to transport high quantities of products.
 Sea freight shipping is usually the cheapest and the most cost-efficient shipping method when transferring a bulk amount of goods.
 There are many possible variations when it comes to size and shape when using sea freight, and therefore, there different sea freight rates provided by the freight forwarder.
-When the seller or buyer shipping shipment via sea freight, one of the biggest things that will affect the sea freight costs you run into is what Incoterms you’re trading under.
+When the seller or buyer is shipping shipment via sea freight, one of the biggest things that will affect the sea freight costs you run into is what Incoterms you’re trading under.

-• FCL (Full Container Load), is using the whole container to load the goods at the seller place and deliver it to delivered to the buyer with sealed.
-It is for high enough volume shipments to warrant being transported in their own container.
+• FCL (Full Container Load), is using the whole container to load the goods at the seller’s place and deliver it to delivered to the buyer with sealed.
+It is for high enough volume shipments to warrant being transported in their container.
 The goods will be loaded into a container which might be 20ft, 40ft, and 45ft long.
 It is charged as a flat fee per container.

 Common Ocean and Sea Freight Costs and Rates: